 The Jockey

-The horse racing jockeys who ride the horse are a huge factor.
+The horse racing jockeys who ride the horses are a huge factor.
 Some jockeys are naturally better than others.

 It can show you the yards’ number one chances (if the lead jockey chooses to saddle the horse), and there are multiple entries.

-The jockey can also make a huge difference in the positioning of the races, strength in the finish (if needing to get down low and push the horse out) as well as being able to judge pace, get a horse to jump and the winning post.
+The jockey can also make a massive difference in the positioning of the races, as well as the horse’s strength in the finish (if needing to get down low and push the horse out), and in being able to judge pace, get a horse to jump, and reach the winning post.

 Trainer Form

-The horse racing trainers recent form is important to how well the fancied horses will run at the Cheltenham Festival.
+The horse racing trainers’ recent form is essential to how well the fancied horses will run at the Cheltenham Festival.

 Punters selecting the Cheltenham Top Trainer betting event look closely at the current form of the yard.

-A horse racing yard in form is certainly a positive signal that sport betting tipsters study in the analysis of their picks.
+A horse racing yard in form is undoubtedly a positive signal that sport betting tipsters study when analysing their picks.

 Look for Value in the Betting Odds with Your Cheltenham Tips

-The hype of a horse can snowball into being long odds on favourite and having no value in the betting ring.
+The hype of a horse can snowball into being a long odds favourite and having no value in the betting ring.

 When wagering money on selections, they need to offer some value for money in the starting price odds.